tan-duong/blueprints/packages/botics-cli/docs/advanced-guides/creating-boilerplates.md

 # Creating Boilerplates

 A boilerplate is an Ignite CLI plugin which runs only once: the moment you create a new project.
-Its purpose is to bootstrap your brand new React Native project with files, directories, libraries, images, fonts, other ignite plugins, or whatever you need on every project you create.
+Its purpose is to bootstrap your brand new React Native project with files, directories, libraries, images, fonts, other botics plugins, or whatever you need on every project you create.

-Like we do in [ignite-andross](https://github.com/infinitered/ignite-andross), it's helpful to make parts of your boilerplate optional.
+Like we do in [botics-andross](https://github.com/infinitered/ignite-andross), it's helpful to make parts of your boilerplate optional.
 For example, if you know you're not going to want animations, you might not want to install that library.

 Please read the [creating plugins](./creating-plugins.md) guide before continuing.
 It explains the shared concepts over there.
 A boilerplate is a plugin, only with super powers.